 But then the next few times started to get worse.
 I finally got pretty fed up with the whole rigamarole when the last immigration officer looked at all the stamps in my passport, got red in the face, raised his voice at me, and said that I’m "abusing the system" by “traveling too much” and that I “really should go home”.

-I mean, really.
-It’s like getting in trouble for something you didn’t do.
-It’s super annoying.
-And, such a shame they hate me so much because I do spend tons of money eating and drinking in England, especially Brighton where things aren't cheap.
+And, it's such a shame they hate me so much because I do spend tons of money eating and drinking in England, especially Brighton where things aren't exactly cheap.
 If nothing else, I’m definitely contributing to the ecomony.

 Let me also say that, contrary to popular belief, I’m actually not a total moron!
 I'm a full-time traveler!
 And I’ve been traveling my entire life.
 I meticulously do my homework, keep track of my travels, my visas, and my Schengen time.
 The Schengen algorithm formula can kiss my butt, frankly, but I still keep track so that I’m aways within the limits.
 I never violate any visas or overstay my time.
-I’m not doing anything wrong and I don’t deserve to be harassed.
+I’m not doing anything wrong and don’t deserve to be harassed.
 So, meh.

 Nonetheless, these stories have started to become funnier and funnier as entertainment fodder because nobody ever believes that this actually happens.
 Apparently other Americans can come and go from the UK as they please.
 Well, la-di-frickin-da to them.

 Last time I flew in, a friend who waited over a hour to pick me up asked why it took me so long to get through immigration I had to explain how I was detained and yelled at while everyone else just waltzed right on by.
-I’m 99% sure that this isn’t just a huge elaborate plot for London airports to make more money off of their parking meters, since anyone picking me up likely has to pay for extra time.
+I’m 99% sure that this isn’t just a huge elaborate plot for London airports to make more money off of their parking meters, since anyone picking me up has to pay for extra time.